 When the "EnQoSMon" feature is supported, the NF service consumer shall use the "EventsSubscReqData" data type as described in clause 4.2.2.2, as follows:

-- the requested QoS monitoring parameter(s) to be measured (i.e. DL, UL and/or round trip packet delay, and/or UL and/or DL data rate information, and/or UL and/or DL congestion information) within the "reqQosMonParams" attribute; and
+- the requested QoS monitoring parameter(s) to be measured (i.e. DL/UL/round trip packet delay, UL/DL data rate information, UL/DL congestion information, and/or, if the "EnQoSMon_v2" feature is supported, UL/DL available bitrate) within the "reqQosMonParams" attribute; and

-- within the "events" attribute, the NF service cosnumer shall include an entry of the "AfEventSubscription" data type per QoS monitoring parameter, with:
+- within the "events" attribute, the NF service consumer shall include an entry of the "AfEventSubscription" data type per QoS monitoring parameter, with:

 1. the "event" attribute set to the value "QOS_MONITORING";